Get the legal help you need!

 • Submitting a proposal for distribution of estate assets;

-• Executing and filing deeds of distribution to estate heirs, and;
+• Executing and filing deeds of distribution to estate heirs; and

 • Making a final distribution of assets to heirs